-Coach Alan Crouse coached high school softball, basketball, baseball and volleyball at Lamar High School before joining the Runnin’ Lopes this fall.
+Coach Alan Crouse coached high school softball, basketball, baseball and volleyball at Lamar High School before joining the Runnin’ Lopes.
 Crouse will work with hitting and outfielders.

 Crouse was born in Santa Rosa, California.
 He lived in Indiana until his family moved to Longmont, Colorado his eighth grade year.
 He graduated from Niwot High School in 1977.